babelouest/ulfius/README.md

 Web Framework for REST Applications in C.

-Based on [GNU Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) for the web server backend and [Jansson](http://www.digip.org/jansson/) for the json manipulation library.
+Based on [GNU Libmicrohttpd](https://www.gnu.org/software/libmicrohttpd/) for the web server backend and [Jansson](http://www.digip.org/jansson/) for the json manipulation library and [Libcurl](http://curl.haxx.se/libcurl/) for the send http request API.

 Used to facilitate creation of web applications in C programs with a small memory footprint, like in embedded systems applications.